YubicoLabs/yed-spoke-example/docs/sections/15-test-workflow.md

 ---
-layout: page
+layout: docs
-title: Test the workflow
+title: Test the Workflow
 permalink: /learn/test-workflow
 ---
-## Test the workflow
+## Test the Workflow
 ---
 To test the workflow first we must impersonate a user with an address and order a Yubikey